What Happens if You Get Caught Driving Without Insurance?

 blueCheck icon

-You may also need to file an SR-22 or FR-44 form if you are caught driving without insurance.
-This usually also results in having to pay higher auto insurance rates.
+You may also need to file an SR-22 or FR-44 form if caught driving without insurance.
+This will result in higher premiums.

-Getting caught without insurance can lead to fines, a suspended license and registration, an impounded vehicle, an SR-22 or FR-44 filing, and even jail time.
-Penalties vary by state, but most carry some combination of legal, financial and administrative consequences.
+Getting caught without insurance can lead to several penalties including fines, a suspended license and registration, an impounded vehicle, an SR-22 or FR-44 filing and even jail time.
+Penalties vary by state, but most carry legal, financial and administrative consequences.
 First-time offenses are usually less severe, while repeat violations can result in much harsher outcomes.

 money icon